Treatment techniques of neurological music therapy according to Thaut for cognitive training are described here.

 Neurological disturbances in attention lead to a reduction in general responsiveness, slowing down, incorrect working methods, impaired attention sharing, distractibility and reduced permanent attention.

-As part of the musical attention training - Musical attention control training (MACT) specific music interventions have been developed to promote the various attention components:
+As part of the musical attention training - Musical attention control training (MACT™) specific music interventions were developed to promote the various attention components:

 (1) Sustained attention is built through general reactions to changing musical stimuli.